 In the upper right corner of the Designer, click on the Blocks button.

 You are going to tell your app how to behave when the Button is clicked.
 This is actually very simple in App Inventor, because the "code" for the program only consists of two blocks!

 Once the Blocks Editor is open, there are several options running along the left side of the screen.
 We refer to these as a "Palette with Drawers".

 Under Screen1, click on Button1.
 Drag the when Button1.Click block into the work area (#1).
 Then, click on the Player1 drawer, drag the Player1.Play block into the work area and insert it into the when Button1.Click block (#2).
 They will click together like magnetic puzzle pieces.

 That's it!
 You've written the program for Part One of Magic 8-Ball.
 Now it's time to test that it's working right.

 You have now built an app!
-To test that it works, you either have to launch an emulator, or connect to a phone.
-Go back to the Setup Instructions if you do not have a phone or an emulator running.
+To test that it works, you either have to launch an emulator, or connect to a mobile device with the AI2 Companion.
+Go back to the Setup Instructions if you do not have a device or an emulator running.

 Emulator: click on the picture, you will hear the sound play.